 Amazon and Its Challengers

 Amazon remains the overall eCommerce leader by a substantial margin and continues to outpace the incumbents challenging their rank.
-Wayfair still hasn’t reached profitability, but their financial losses largely come from getting the consumers comfortable with purchasing furniture online.
+Wayfair still hasn’t reached profitability, but its financial losses largely come from getting the consumers comfortable with purchasing furniture online.
 This can be an opportunity for other retailers in the industry establishing their own eCommerce presence.
-However, while Wayfair builds those market expectations, Amazon already has logistics in place and has launched two private label furniture lines.
+However, while Wayfair builds those market expectations, Amazon already has logistics in place and has launched two private-label furniture lines.

 “Bloomberg found that 55% of U.S. online shoppers search Amazon first and 9 out of 10 online shoppers check Amazon even if they plan to purchase on another retailer’s website.” eComEngine